2003 Serena Williams tennis season: Open Gaz de France

 Williams' next tournament after her achieving the 'Serena Slam' was at the Open Gaz de France.
 As the top seed, Williams received a bye in the first round.
 Her first opponent was Swiss Myriam Casanova, the American dominated the first set with a bagel and the took a tight second set in the tenth game.
-She then followed it up with a win against Slovakian Janette Husárová, winning each set with a drop of only three games.
+She then followed it up with a win against Slovak Janette Husárová, winning each set with a drop of only three games.
 In the final four, Williams took on Eleni Daniilidou and dominated the match dropping only two games both in the first set.
 She only drop six points on serve in the entire match.
 In the final, It was against Amélie Mauresmo and dominated the Frenchwoman, the first six games went on serve, before Williams took 9 of the last 11 games to take the title and remain unbeaten in 2013.